maths/moodle-qtype_stack/doc/en/Authoring/Units.md

 Let us assume that the correct answer is `12.1*m/s^2`.

-1. This value is inserted to STACK exactly as it is above.
+1. Students type this value into STACK exactly as it is above.
 Note the multiplication sign between the number and units.
 Thus only one answer field is needed.
 We think this is the best solution (see below).
-2. The teacher may want to use their own units.
-For example, the unit package in Maxima does not include `mm` (millimetre), it is defined there as a word `millimetre`.
+2. In entry, the numerical part is bound to the units part with multiplication.
+Using multiplication in this way is ambiguous.
+To create, and to disambiguate, a dimentional numerical quantity from a number multiplied by units (a subtle distinction at best) STACK has a mostly intert function `stackunits(12.1,m/s^2)`.
+Students do not need to use this, but teachers can use it in question variables etc.
 3. STACK converts the student's answer to SI base units only.
    This function also handles the number coefficients automatically (e.g. `1*km = 1000*m` etc.).
-4. STACK separtes the number from the units.
-5. Finally STACK compares this number to the respective model answer.
-In this comparison it uses `NumSigFigs`.
+4. STACK has answer tests which compare dimensional numbers.
+These tests use (share code with) one of the existing numerical answer tests, such as `NumSigFigs`.

 ## Input type ##